 There was a bedroom opposite these chairs that were not opened to us (the place could officially sleep at least six people).

-Kitchen – dining area
+Kitchen – dining area, dark grey walls

 A bottle of local wine awaited us on the dining table.
 Nice touch by the owner.